harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/let_there_be_linux.md

 > And God said, “Let there be light,” and there was light. -- Genesis 1:3

-This chapter will teach you how to install and use Linux.
-(Linux can not be installed on most Apple's computer, however.)
+This chapter will teach you how to install Linux on a computer hardware and how to use it.
+Linux is likely not compatible with Apple's hardware, however.[^Linux on Mac]

 Let us start by choosing and installing a Linux distribution.
 Next, we will learn to use the command line and set up development envrironment.